codenet/col733-cloud/storage-zookeeper.md

 When should S3 service the read?
 It cannot allow the read *as soon as* it sees ok for Wx1.
 S1 may have formed majority with S2; S3 may not have applied Wx1 in its local state machine and may therefore read an old value of x.
-S3 should service the read after it has *committed* Wx1.
+S3 should service the read after it has *applied* Wx1.

 How to maintain the consistency guarantee across failovers?
 Let us say C4 sent the write to Wx1 and got back ok => S1 and S3 have committed Wx1.
 Before it sends Rx, S3 crashes.
 So client sends Rx to S2.
 When should S2 service this read?
-S2 can only service it after it has also committed Wx1.
+S2 can only service it after it has also *applied* Wx1.

 In Zookeeper, each read request and each write response contains `commitIndex` (that they call zxid).
 Reads can be serviced only if `lastApplied` is greater